mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 To incorporate this data into the systematics manager, I imported the percentile csv files into the two functions described in the systematics section.
 Wherever these functions are called if future code, they will calculate the phylogenetic diversity of the tree and return the percentile value for how the tree compares to the models.

 After I had this framework setup I decided to test its reliability.
 I ran my models once again and had the systematics manager classify my diversity.
 I used the file containing percentiles for the tree that used mutations but had no pressure for diversity.
-The expected results of doing this should return values in the 50th percentile  most of the time if I run it with a tree with no pressure to diversify but having mutations.
+The expected results of doing this should return values in the 50th percentile  most of the time, if I run it with a tree with no pressure to diversify but having mutations.
 However, if I add pressure for diversity, those values should lie in the 100th percentile range.

 ## **Results**